 The two most serious side effects of the antihistamine medication are addressed in a boxed warning on the drug’s labeling.
 These reactions include respiratory depression, which can be fatal, occurring primarily in children under the age of 2, and severe tissue damage, including gangrene (a dangerous, potentially fatal condition that involves the loss of blood flow to a large area of tissue, causing it to break down and die), primarily associated injection problems.

-Promethazine hydrochloride-containing products administered by injection contain two boxed warnings, also known as “black box warnings,” as a part of their drug labeling.
-This is the most serious type of warning issued by the FDA for drugs and medical devices, meaning that the side effects included in such warnings can cause serious injury and possibly death.
+Promethazine hydrochloride-containing products administered by injection contain two black box warnings.
+This is the most serious type of warning issued by the FDA for drugs and medical devices, meaning that the side effects can cause serious injury and possibly death.

 The first black box warning for promethazine was added in late 2004.
 Promethazine is widely used in children as an antihistamine and a sedative, as well as in the treatment of nausea and vomiting.
 But serious and even deadly adverse events, including respiratory depression, oversedation, agitation, hallucinations, seizures, and dystonic reactions, have been reported in children, according to the New England Journal of Medicine (NEJM).